Athletes Without Limits Triathlete Sean O’Rourke Attempting to Become First Developmentally Disabled Ironman

 “When Sean first told me he wanted to do an Ironman, I did some research and was surprised to learn that he would be the first developmentally disabled individual to complete a full Ironman distance triathlon,” said Holman.
 “He is a prime example that the drive to test one’s limits lives in all of us and that drive, coupled with opportunity and support, makes anything possible.”

-Professional triathlete and Ironman broadcaster Matt Lieto is coaching O’Rourke in his quest to become the first developmentally disabled Ironman.
-Lieto, who lives in Bend Ore., will coach O’Rourke, who lives with his wife Pavla and son Sean in Northport, New York, and monitor his progress remotely.
-O’Rourke will also be at the Athletes Without Limits headquarters in Bend this June, where Lieto and Holman will coach him through an intensive camp.
+Professional triathlete and Ironman broadcaster Matt Lieto, who lives in Bend Ore., will work together with Holman, also a Bend resident, to coach O’Rourke in his quest to become the first developmentally disabled Ironman and monitor his progress remotely as O’Rourke lives with his wife Pavla and son Sean in Northport, New York.
+O’Rourke will also be at the Athletes Without Limits headquarters in Bend this June, where Lieto and Holman will coach him through an intensive training camp.

 “Given the dedication and tenacity Sean has already shown in his training, Barry and I are confident his efforts will be rewarded on race day,” said Lieto.
 “Just by showing up at the starting line in Lake Placid on July 23, he is shattering stereotypes and opening doors that were previously closed to people like him.”